ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-achieve-iso45001-health-safety-management-accreditation.md

         Gareth Balshaw, Managing Director
+  - type: testimonial
+    testimonial:
+      alignment: standard
+      quote: We have always taken Health & Safety seriously but without the official certification our efforts were going unnoticed.
+Now we have the ISO45001 certification, we are also being considered for large tenders by blue chip companies who (in many cases) require their suppliers to have this accreditation.
+It has also really benefited our staff as they all now have a better understanding of why Health & Safety is so important around the factory
+      name: Gareth Balshaw, Managing Director
 seo:
   title: ASL Achieve ISO45001 - Health & Safety Management Accreditation
   description: We have achieved ISO45001, the industry recognised accreditation